Lone Wolf, Oklahoma

 Lone Wolf is a town in Kiowa County, Oklahoma, United States.
-The population was 438 at the 2010 census, a decline of 12.4 percent from 500 in 2000.
+As of the 2020 census, Lone Wolf had a population of 373.
 The town was named for Chief Lone Wolf (1843–1923), a warrior chief of the Kiowa who fought to preserve his people's autonomy and way of life.

 History

 The town of Lone Wolf was founded in August 1901, on the opening of the Kiowa-Comanche-Apache Reservation to settlement.
 It was located along the Chicago, Rock Island and Pacific Railroad.
 The population was 307 at the time of statehood in 1907.
 From its inception, Lone Wolf's economy has been supported by agriculture, specifically wheat farms nearby.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, all land.

 Lake Altus-Lugert is about 6 miles southwest.